shitian-ni/tensorflow-rbm/README.md

 ## Overview

-This is a fork of https://github.com/meownoid/tensorfow-rbm with predict functions
+This is a fork of https://github.com/meownoid/tensorfow-rbm with predict function and show_usage notebook

 ### Original README